 If you need a highly portable MIDI keyboard with a small footprint that still retains a high level of functionality, the M-Audio Oxygen 25 4G USB MIDI Keyboard is one of the best MIDI keyboards around.
 This is a highly reliable and versatile MIDI keyboard and production tool that features 25 full-size velocity-sensitive keys, 8 velocity-sensitive trigger pads and 8 assignable knobs that allow you to manipulate and trigger your virtual instruments, plugins and effects.

 We think this is one of the best MIDI controllers as it reduces your reliance on a mouse and puts the control back in your hands via the transport buttons as they can be used to control your DAW - great for live applications.
 The DirectLink functionality makes working with your DAWs a breeze as it automatically maps controls to a huge range of popular DAWs including the likes of Ableton Live, Pro Tools, Logic, Cubase, and more.
 If you’re just starting out in the world of music production, you’ll appreciate the fact you get Pro Tools First included as well as Touch Loops’ 2GB sample library and VIP 3.0 software so you can start creating and recording music straight away.
+Also available:

 Whilst we’re on the subject of portable music production, we have to discuss the Akai MPK Mini MK2 USB MIDI Controller, which is one of the best MIDI keyboards for those with limited room and those who want to be able to create music on the fly.
 This is small enough to fit in your backpack and light enough to carry alongside your laptop without compromising on functionality or control over your workflow.
 Best of all – it’s USB powered, so there’s no batteries or adaptor to cart around with you.

 You have 25 synth-action mini keys as well as 8 MPC pads with Note Repeat, 8 assignable control knobs as well as a new 4-way thumbstick for dynamic pitch and modulation control.
 We love this MIDI keyboard as it not only provides expert control over your sounds, but comes complete with a massive selection of production software such as MPC Essentials, Twist from SONiVOX and VIP 3.0 – to name a few!
 The Akai MPK Mini MK2 can easily be integrated into your existing workflow and communicate with your DAW and sequencer, too.
 It’s plug-and-play technology made easy.
 At under £75, it’s also an extremely budget friendly option too.
+Also available:

 The Nektar SE25 Mini MIDI Controller Keyboard is perfect for capturing your ideas when inspiration strikes.
 This highly portable 25-key MIDI controller makes our best cheap MIDI keyboards list as it’s under £50, yet still offers pro-level features for the performing musician.
 We love everything this has to offer including the 25 velocity sensitive keys, Nektar DAW Integration Mapping, transpose buttons and “S” Sustain button which allows you to take control of modulation effects.